Jonah Heim Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 9.4 K/9, the seventh-best in the league.

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (5.02).
+- The Reds' 5.06 team ERA ranks 25th across all league pitching staffs.

-- Reds pitchers combine to allow 22 home runs (one per game), the 10th-fewest in the league.
+- The Reds rank 12th in baseball in home runs allowed (24 total, one per game).

-- Lodolo makes the start for the Reds, his fifth of the season.
-He is 2-1 with a 4.98 ERA and 31 strikeouts through 21 2/3 innings pitched.
+- Weaver (0-1) gets the start for the Reds, his second of the season.

-- His most recent appearance was in relief on Sunday when the lefty tossed 2/3 innings against the Pittsburgh Pirates while allowing hits.
+- In his last appearance on Thursday, the right-hander threw six innings against the Pittsburgh Pirates, giving up four earned runs while surrendering four hits.

-- In four games this season, the 25-year-old has amassed a 4.98 ERA and 12.9 strikeouts per nine innings, while allowing a batting average of .326 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.